-This section describes dedicated safety input (Yellow terminal with red text) and configurable I/O (Yellow terminals with black text) when configured as safety I/O. Follow the common specifications for all digital I/O in section 4.3 Safety I/O above.
-Safety devices and equipment must be installed according to the safety instructions and the risk assessment in chapter Safety.
+This section describes dedicated safety input (Yellow terminal with red text) and configurable I/O (Yellow terminals with black text) when configured as safety I/O. Follow the common specifications for all digital I/O in section 7.3 Safety I/O above.
+Safety devices and equipment must be installed according to the safety instructions and the risk assessment in chapter 2 Safety on page 15.